 > Mac Stringfellow plays bass and sings too

-> Britt Daniel plays guitar and usually lead sings> Captain Metaphor sings on "RXN"
+> Britt Daniel plays guitar and usually lead sings

 > Travis Hartnett plays guitar on "Underwater Fuchestra"#